 Repeating a year is very rare in the UK, but it is relatively common in the USA, where the No Child Left Behind Act (2002) recommended that students be required to demonstrate a set standard of achievement before progressing to the next grade level.
 Students can also be required to repeat a year in some European countries including Spain, France, and Germany.
 In some countries, such as Finland, learners can repeat a year in exceptional circumstances, but this decision is made collectively by teachers, parents, and the student, rather than on the basis of end of year testing.

-Evidence suggests that in the majority of cases repeating a year is harmful to a student’s chances of academic success.
+Evidence suggests that, in the majority of cases, repeating a year is harmful to a student’s chances of academic success.
 In addition, studies consistently show greater negative effects for students from disadvantaged backgrounds, suggesting that the practice is likely to increase educational inequality.
-Repeating a year is also likely to lead to greater negative effects when used in the early years of primary school, for students from ethnic minorities, and for pupils who are relatively young in their year group (often referred to as 'summer born' pupils in the US and European literature).
+Repeating a year is also likely to lead to greater negative effects when used in the early years of primary school, for students from ethnic minorities, or for learners who are relatively young in their year group (often referred to as 'summer born' learners in the US and European literature).

 Although the overall average impact is negative, some studies suggest that in individual circumstances some students can benefit, particularly in the short term.
 However, it does not appear to be easy to identify which students will benefit, suggesting that repeating a year is a significant risk.

 There are no studies that have used an experimental design.
 However, overall, there are a number of high quality evidence reviews which show that negative effects have been found consistently over the last fifty years in both Europe and North America.
 The evidence is therefore rated as moderate.

 Costs are estimated on the basis of an additional year of schooling.
 Costs are estimated to be high.

 Negative effects are rare for educational interventions, so the extent to which learners who repeat a year make less progress is striking.